-While personal services and personal aides cannot be provided, reasonable accommodations will be arranged based on a plan to be developed by the student and the appropriate disabilty specialist.
-Such services may include the use of specialized examination conditions, auxiliary aides, and other reasonable classroom and learning accommodations.
-In all instances, the classroom instructor is responsible for facilitating the learning and examination process (with aid and advice from appropriate Southern New Hampshire University support services).
+While personal services and personal aides cannot be provided, reasonable accommodations will be arranged based on a plan to be developed by the student and the appropriate disability specialist.
+Such services may include the use of specialized examination conditions, technology, and other reasonable classroom and learning accommodations.
+In all instances, the classroom instructor is responsible for facilitating the learning and examination process (with assistance and advice from appropriate Southern New Hampshire University support services).